 - Suitable for all skins.

 Such is my absolute love for this unique botanical oil it is my infusion oil of choice.
-We have a proprietary blend of seven skin-loving herbs which are cold infused for over a month to capture the whole plant spectrum of lipophilic compounds.
+I have a proprietary blend of seven skin-loving herbs which are cold infused over a two month period to capture the whole plant spectrum of lipophilic compounds.
 Oil cold-pressed from the camellia seeds is smaller in its molecular size and can penetrate deep within the skin to deliver the potent compounds infused from our select herbs offering nourishment and skin nutrition for skin cell regeneration.

 Until next time,